AustralianBioCommons/tower/user-guide/service-access.md

 4. The Australian BioCommons will create a workspace for you and add you as an administrator to the workspace.

-5. You can add other users to your workspace by following the instructions at (Join an existing workspace below)
+5. You can add other users to your workspace by following the instructions below

 ## Join an existing organisation workspace